3 minute read

 you can make it.

-Hyundai Motors has been meticulous in their development of new technologies, pushing the boundaries of design to explore uncharted territories to capture the attention of customers and provide added value to the driving experience.
+Hyundai Motors has been meticulous in its development of new technologies, pushing the boundaries of design to explore uncharted territories to capture the attention of customers and provide added value to the driving experience.
 Embedding human touches to the design process, the automotive designers at Hyundai have given everyone a glimpse of their design philosophy, Sensuous Sportiness.

 One such innovation that has been in the works for some time is the ‘Hidden Headlamp’, and after many attempts at mass production, the final design is ready for the world to see.